 - + Why you do the work in the first place

 Each one builds on the other, so that people need to be able to decide for themselves where to work before they can be autonomous in how they work.
 The constraints of space and place must be released in order to find the best ways to get work done, such as the selection of the appropriate tools.
 Once people can decide where and how they work, they can make informed decisions on what they will work on, as nurses at Buurtzorg do.
 Given this autonomy, workers can then decide who they work with, as employees at Semco do.
 Finally, when business strategy is informed by the emergent activities of all employees with their customers and environment, the ‘why’ of work truly reflects the organization and is not imposed on the people doing the work.
-This is full autonomy, aligned with the principles of networked management:
+This is full autonomy, aligned with the principle of networked management:

 It is only through innovative and contextual methods, the self-selection of the most appropriate tools and work conditions, and willing cooperation that more creative work can be fostered.
 The duty of being transparent in our work and sharing our knowledge rests with all workers, especially management.